btholt/complete-intro-to-react-v8/lessons/06-special-case-react-tools/A-error-boundaries.md

       return (
         <h2>
           There was an error with this listing. <Link to="/">Click here</Link>{" "}
-          to back to the home page or wait five seconds.
+          to back to the home page.
         </h2>
       );
     }